European Stars - Brussels Conference 2016

 26th February 2016

-During the recent Spring half term Zoe and Jamie accompanied by Mrs Napier travelled to Brussels to attend a Stars Europe conference where schools from Milan, Madrid, Krakow, Noord Brabant (Netherlands), Bielefeld (Germany), Budapest, Edinburgh and Hackney joined together to review their initiatives which had been taking place in their own schools and countries.
-The aim of the project has been to promote active travel e.g. cycling in schools and to deliver travel / road safety advice to school communities.
+During the recent Spring half term, Zoe and Jamie accompanied by Mrs Napier travelled to Brussels to attend a Stars Europe Conference where schools from Milan, Madrid, Krakow, Noord Brabant, Bielefeld, Budapest, Edinburgh and London joined together to review their initiatives which had been taking place in their own schools and countries.
+The aim of the project has been to promote active travel (e.g. cycling in schools, and to deliver travel / road safety advice to school communities).

-They walked to a building called De Markten which is a cultural centre in Graanmarkt, the building was once owned by Christallerie du Val - Saint Lambert - leaders in the Belgian crystal glass industry.
+They walked to a building called De Markten which is a cultural centre in Graanmarkt, the building was once owned by Cristallerie du Val - Saint Lambert, who are leaders in the Belgian crystal glass industry.

 Each of the schools presented either films or powerpoints about the initiatives that had taken place in the last year.
 Zoe and Jamie presented in front of an audience of 100 students and staff.
 They both did extremely well and presented very confidently.

-After the speeches the students went on a tour of Brussels some by bike and others on foot.
-At 5.30pm everyone made their way to the BiP building which is the seat of the Government of Brussels - Capital Region.
+After the speeches the students went on a tour of Brussels, some by bike and others on foot.
+At 5:30pm everyone made their way to the BiB building which is the seat of the Government of Brussels - Capital Region.

-All of the students joined the delegates from European Stars / PTP (Personalised Travel Planning)- Cycle and MOBI - (promoting smart mobility to employees) to listen to an open debate on real experiences from each of the initiatives.
+All of the students joined the delegates from European Stars, PTP (Personalised Travel Planning), and Cycle and MOBI (promoting smart mobility to employees) to listen to an open debate on real experiences from each of the initiatives.

 This was followed by an award ceremony where each of the schools received awards for their participation in the EU Stars project.
-The awards were presented by Dr Didier Gambier - Department Head of LIFE and H2020 Energy and Environment Resources.
+The awards were presented by Dr Didier Gambier, the Department Head of LIFE, and H2020 Energy and Environment Resources.